 Through the bogs of the Masurian Lakes as Schütze, over the Galician prairie as Austro-Hungarian ulan, through Meuse-Argonne as leatherneck was his way.
 There were ski-patrols in Finnish Lapland, envelopment of a bunker on a sun-baked Pacific atoll, city fight in the Rhineland urban sprawl, a landing at Inchon and a contest over the Hué citadel -- which was taken -- with Graf in the lead, wielding a .45 -- but -- he didn't see a North Vietnamese infantryman firing at him from a cranny -- so he died -- his last death.

-In the VR chamber Graf was unstrapped from the chair, freed from helmet and sensors and could walk away as a free man – or at least as a cadet in the world of the 25th century.
+In the VR chamber Graf was unstrapped from the chair and freed from helmet and sensors.
+He could walk away as a free man – or at least as a cadet in the world of the 25th century.
 For that part, Graf discussed his experiences in the computor game with his fellow cadets, especially the talk with the guru in the castle.
 Here his friends looked at him in amazement; no one else had experienced anything like that.
-One of his comrades even reported him to the teachers’ board on these grounds; an investigation was made, trying to find out if Graf maybe was crazy and unfit for command.
+One of his comrades even reported him to the teachers’ board on these grounds; an investigation was made, trying to find out if Graf maybe was crazy or unfit for command.

 But what did Graf himself make out of it?
 Was it real, had their meeting actually taken place?